-Blockchain technology triggers unease and fear for the world traditional finances and economics.
-Never then before the concept of money has been challenged and pushed further through the advent of social media, co-creation, the social graph and concepts such as Gamification.
-These are taking over the established reality and creating a kind of twilight zone.
+Blockchain technology triggers unease and fear for the world’s traditional financial and economic institutions.
+Never before has the concept of money been challenged and pushed further through the advent of social media, co-creation, the social graph and concepts such as gamification.
+These forces are challenging the status quo and creating a kind of twilight zone.

-A few decades after the invention of the internet, we are coming to terms with a strange paradox: even though the web brought information and connectedness to larger numbers of people, as never before, its promises of opportunities and equality for all have failed.
-The levels of inequality have risen to unimaginable levels, side by side by the economic grow of countries that just 10 years ago were bankrupt.
+A few decades after the invention of the Internet, we are coming to terms with a strange paradox: even though the web brought information and connectedness to larger numbers of people than ever before, the promise of opportunities and equality for all has thus far failed.
+The levels of inequality have risen to unimaginable levels in a time of economic growth in countries that were bankrupt just ten years ago.

-The rise of the 21st century brings with it a complex world where, in the words of the research of Edward N Wolff, of New York University, “as of 2007, the top 1% of households in America owned 34.6% of all privately held wealth, and the next 19% had 50.5% of the wealth.”
-According to the Congressional Budget Office, 20% of the world population owned 85% of the wealth, leaving only 15% of the wealth for the bottom 80% of the people (more info can be found in the entry for Wikipedia for the movement Occupy wall Street).
+The 21st century is one of staggering inequalities, as evidenced in the research of Edward N Wolff, of New York University: “as of 2007, the top 1% of households in America owned 34.6% of all privately held wealth, and the next 19% had 50.5% of the wealth.”
+According to the Congressional Budget Office, 20% of the world population owned 85% of the wealth, leaving only 15% of the wealth for the bottom 80% of the people.
+(More info can be found in the Wikipedia entry about the Occupy Wall Street movement.)

-These thought-provoking statistics indicate the world schizophrenia and disparity.
+These thought-provoking statistics illustrate the world’s schizophrenia and disparity.

-The question is how to cope with this massive financial meltdown.
-What can effectively be done? some action is needed as the situation is unsustainable as it is and it will drive mankind (as we have repeatedly learnt from history) to more and more confrontation, riots, demonstrations, unemployment and at a certain point another possible proliferation of extremist movements and local guerrillas.
+In this troubling context, one must ask how society can cope with massive financial meltdowns as witnessed around the world this century.
+Corrective action is certainly needed to remedy an unsustainable situation with the potential to drive mankind (as we have repeatedly learnt from history) to more and more confrontation, riots, demonstrations, unemployment, and the proliferation of extremist movements and local guerrillas.

 What can explain how the mentioned levels of inequality, coexist with a highly technological world where the creation of wealth, commodities, goods, advanced technology and health systems has developed further than in any historical moment before?